Introduction

 Before we stop for the evening, let me just introduce the topics that we’re going to be getting into tomorrow.
 Just as a teaser:

-Now a very similar thing could happen when we’re focusing on voidness.
+Now, a very similar thing could happen when we’re focusing on voidness.
 We can either focus on it with valid cognition as a negation phenomenon, “no such thing as true findable existence,” based on actually knowing what true findable existence is and rejecting it.
-Or we could focus on it with presumption, just thinking the words “no such thing as true existence” but not really ascertaining it, because we don’t understand what “true existence” actually means.
-And so we haven’t actually rejected it.
+Or we could focus on it with presumption, just thinking the words “no such thing as true existence,” but not really ascertaining it, because we don’t understand what “true existence” actually means, and so we haven’t actually rejected it.

-Also there’s another point with this example that I’ve used here, in terms of seeing the aunt and thinking “not the mother.”
+Also, there’s another point with this example, that I’ve used here, of seeing the aunt and thinking “not the mother.”
 I know that this is the aunt, whereas my friend doesn’t know that this is the aunt.
-And this is also parallel to when we are focusing on voidness.
+This is also parallel to when we are focusing on voidness.
 There’s a big difference between somebody who knows what it is that appears in front of their eyes, namely an appearance of true existence – they recognize what it is correctly – and somebody who doesn’t know what it is, doesn’t recognize what it is.
 Both of them can think, on top of that, “no true existence,” but their cognition is also affected by how they cognize what does appear, what is the basis for this negation phenomenon.

 The difference is we both know what a cat is.
-So in the case of the mother and the aunt, my friend sees someone or something and doesn’t know what it is and he guesses that it’s not something else, which also he doesn’t know.
-Whereas in the case with the mongoose and the cat, my friend sees something that he knows what it is – he sees a cat.
-And then, by means of knowing something – which the Mimamsaka, another school of Indian philosophy, calls “non-perception” – he knows that he’s not seeing a mongoose, even though he has no idea what a mongoose is, but he knows he’s not seeing something else – he knows that he’s seeing a cat.
-And so based on this not-seeing of something else, which if it were present he would see, he knows that the something else is not present – in this case, the mongoose.
+In the case of the mother and the aunt, my friend sees someone or something and doesn’t know what it is, and he guesses that it’s not something else, which he also doesn’t know.
+Whereas in the case with the mongoose and the cat, my friend sees something that he knows what it is, he sees a cat.
+Then, by means of knowing something – which the Mimamsaka (Skt.
+Mīmāṃsaka), another school of Indian philosophy, calls “non-perception” (mi-dmigs-pa) – he knows that he’s not seeing a mongoose, even though he has no idea what a mongoose is, but he knows he’s not seeing something else; he knows that he’s seeing a cat, and so based on this not-seeing of something else, which if it were present, he would see, he knows that the something else is not present, in this case, the mongoose.
 The Mimamsaka school calls this a valid way of knowing a negation phenomenon – namely, through non-perception – and Buddhism doesn’t accept this as a valid way of knowing something.
-And so to avoid that confusion, I rejected this example of the cat and the mongoose.
+To avoid that confusion, I rejected this example of the cat and the mongoose.
 The example of the mother and the aunt is much clearer for illustrating a valid knowing of a negation phenomenon.